Using NearForm’s Certified Node.js Image Pipeline to build a compliant, open source supply chain

 Node.js contains that same implicit Enterprise contract – LTS version adoption, verifiably immutable artifacts in your supply chain, the ability to publish system events and a forward-leaning approach with business partners.

 Verifiably Immutable Artifacts

 Whether you use docker, containerd, rocket or something else you have an immutable unit of deploy.
-It could be argued that a VM can represent this same unit however there the size, speed of deploy to run and developer experience make containers a clear winner and why its the only supportable artifact in nearForms Certified Node.js Image Pipeline.
+It could be argued that a VM can represent this same unit, however the size, speed of deploy to run and developer experience make containers a clear winner.
+This also why it’s the only supportable artifact in NearForm’s Certified Node.js Image Pipeline.